 Before you choose a lot to build on you need to consider many factors.
 This is an important decision that has a large impact on your future comfort.
-Let’s look at some of the main points to keep in mind when you want to choose a lot.
+Let’s look at some of the main points to keep in mind when you want to choose a lot to build on in Florida or Georgia.

 Before You Choose a Lot to Build On